CUTR-at-USF/usf-mobullity/README.md

   SSL:

-  Note: keyStore must be in basePath, otherwise the SSL won't be properly initialized and connections will 'abort' (because of no matching ciphers, etc)
+  Note: keyStore must be in basePath, otherwise the SSL won't be properly initialized and connections will 'abort' (because of no matching ciphers, etc).
+Note that there are two SSL keystores - one for Tomcat (for geocoder) and one for embedded Jetty server from running OTP JAR.

   1) Generate CSRs: